openappsec/attachment/README.md

 To deal with potential issues where the HTTP Transaction handler process is not responding, the Attachment implements a retry mechanism and configurable fail-open/fail-close mechanism.

-This repository will host Attachment for different platforms.
+This repository will host Attachments for different platforms.
 The first one is the open-appsec attachment for NGINX, implemented as a standard NGINX dynamically loadable module (plugin).

-## open-appsec NGINX attachment compilation instructions
+## open-appsec NGINX / Kong attachment compilation instructions
-*We Provide an Example for compilation instructions on alpine, the attachment can be complied on other environments that match the environment hosting nginx, yet compilation instructions could need adjustments*
+*We provide an example for compilation instructions on Alpine, the attachment can be comiplied on other environments that match the environment hosting nginx, yet compilation instructions could need adjustment*

 The attachment can be compiled to support an existing nginx server or an nginx/ingress-nginxdocker.